 Every effort is made to ensure that students become bilingual in the shortest possible time.
 Classes are small, usually composed of eight students.
-Five periods, each lasting 45 minutes, are timetabled for each week of the academic year.
+Five periods, each lasting 50 minutes, are timetabled for each week of the academic year.
 The learning process is given a practical aspect by the frequent use of visual aids, including video recordings.
 Classroom activities are designed to promote a high level of participation by the student.
-Students who have not reached the "exemption" level by the end of their First Year take an intensive summer course of about 200 hours.
+Students who have not reached the "exemption" level by the end of their second year take an intensive summer course of 250 hours.

-Students who have not reached the exemption level are tested at the end of each academic year and the summer course to determine whether they have achieved a satisfactory rate of progress and to indicate to them and the Language Centre staff their actual competence in the language skills.
+Students who have not reached the "exemption" level are tested at the end of each academic year and the summer course to determine whether they have achieved a satisfactory rate of progress and to indicate their actual level.

-DEPARIMENT OF PHYSICAL EDUCATION AND ATHLETICS
+DEPARTMENT OF PHYSICAL EDUCATION AND ATHLETICS

-Athletic Director and Head of the Department of Physical Education and Athletics - Mrs J. Thibault, OMM, CD, BÉd, BÉdP.

-Varsity Manager - Mr G. Dubé, BComm (SPAD) Physical Education Manager - Mr A. Cantin, CD, BÉdP.
-Recreation and Intramural Manager - Mr M. Robillard, CD
+Athletic Director and Head of the Department of Athletics - Mrs J. Thibault, OMM, CD, BÉd, BÉdP Varsity Manager - Mr G. Dubé, BComm (SPAD) Physical Education Manager - Mr P. Gagnon, BSc, MSc Recreation and Intramural Manager - Mr M. Robillard, CD Communications Manager - Mr K. Nobes, BEd, MA